-Niacin is a water-soluble vitamin that partakes in a variety of biochemical reactions in the human body.
-It is present in foods derived from plants and animals and synthesized naturally from the amino acid tryptophan.
-Niacin deficiency disorders can arise as the result of an inadequate diet, excessive alcohol intake and among people with certain types of cancer and kidney diseases.
+Niacin is a water-soluble vitamin that participates in a variety of biochemical reactions in the human body.
+It is present in foods derived from plants and animals and is synthesized naturally from the amino acid tryptophan.
+Niacin deficiency disorders can arise as the result of an inadequate diet, excessive alcohol intake, and among people with certain types of cancer and kidney diseases.

-People whose diet consists mainly of corn products are not acquiring adequate amounts of tryptophan, hence are unable to make the niacin they need to avoid developing pellagra – a deficiency state that affects the digestive system, skin and nerves.
+People whose diet consists mainly of corn products are not acquiring adequate amounts of tryptophan; therefore, these individuals are unable to make the niacin they need to avoid developing pellagra.
+Pellagra is a deficiency state that affects the digestive system, skin, and nerves.
 In areas highly dependent on corn or maize, such as the United States and Europe in the early 20th century, pellagra was a common problem.

 Distribution of niacin in foods

-Animal protein represents the best source of niacin, including poultry, lean meat, fish, eggs and dairy product.
-Cereals and breads that have been fortified with niacin and nuts are also providing a bountiful supply.
+Animal protein represents the best source of niacin, including poultry, lean meat, fish, eggs, and dairy products.
+Cereals and breads that have been fortified with niacin and nuts are also providing a bountiful supply of this vitamin.
 Milk and eggs are rich in tryptophan, so they are also considered as good sources of this vitamin.
-Human milk has a higher concentration of niacin than cows' milk.
+Notably, human milk has a higher concentration of niacin than cows' milk.

-In many cereals (especially in maize) the vitamin is present in a bound form known as niacytin.
+In many cereals, especially in maize, niacin is present in a bound form known as niacytin.
 As digestive juices cannot break down niacytin, the niacin remains unavailable to the tissues of the body.
 Still, it can be liberated from niacytin when treated or digested with alkalis.

-Niacin occurs as NAD and NADP in meats and thus it is much more fully absorbed.
+Niacin occurs as nicotinamide adenine dinucleotide (NAD) and nicotinamide adenine dinucleotide phosphate (NADP) in meats and thus it is much more fully absorbed.
 Niacin added for enrichment is also more available for absorption.
 Both nicotinic acid and nicotinamide are absorbed from the stomach and intestines.
-Subsequently, niacin is converted to NAD and NADP in practically any bodily tissue, wherever it is required.
+Subsequently, niacin is converted to NAD and NADP in practically any bodily tissue.

-The tryptophan content of breast milk is 210 mg/L, but its conversion to niacin from milk is often overestimated due to the high protein turnover and net positive nitrogen retention in infancy.
+The tryptophan content of breast milk is 210 mg/L; however, its conversion to niacin from milk is often overestimated due to the high protein turnover and net positive nitrogen retention in infancy.
 Also, diseases that prevent the tryptophan conversion are known, as well as medications that can interfere with the process.

 Available nutrient and therapeutic preparations

-As a dietary supplement, niacin is available in multivitamin formulations and in food fortification.
-There are three main formulations: immediate-release (IR), sustained-release (SR), and a newer, extended-release (ER) niacin.
+As a dietary supplement, niacin is available in multivitamin formulations and in food fortification products.
+There are three main formulations for niacin, which include immediate-release (IR), sustained-release (SR), and a newer, extended-release (ER) niacin.
 Inositol hexanicotinate that contains both niacin and inositol is also available.
-All of these formulations differ in their pharmacokinetic, efficacy and safety profiles.
+All of these formulations differ in their pharmacokinetic, efficacy, and safety profiles.

-Conventional niacin supplements have several limitations that include flushing, most often seen with IR formulations, and toxic effect on the liver associated with SR formulations.
+Conventional niacin supplements have several limitations that include flushing, which is most often seen with IR formulations, as well as a toxic effect on the liver that is associated with SR formulations.
 These side effects are dependent on the absorption rate and metabolism of niacin as delivered from the different products.